Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 ## Browser Benchmarks

+Keep in mind that a Browser Benchmark doesn't reflect the real-world performance of a website, as explained over [here].(https://news.softpedia.com/news/google-to-drop-support-for-octane-browser-benchmark-514942.shtml)

 | **Page or Addon** | **Description** | **Collects or sells user data?** | **Requires activated JavaScript**
 | --- | --- | --- | --- |